Torn (Ednaswap song): In popular culture

 The song appeared in several television series, the most prominent of which being the American TV series Charmed, in the episode "I've Got You Under My Skin".
 Imbruglia's version of the song appeared in other shows as well; examples include the Chilean soap opera Separados (broadcast by TVN), the Turkish teen drama Love 101 (broadcast and distributed by Netflix), and the Philippine TV series Gimik (aired by ABS-CBN).

 In 2010, British-Irish boyband One Direction sang an acoustic version of "Torn" for their first performance as a group on The X Factor.
 The group would perform the song again in November 2015 on BBC Radio 1's Live Lounge, this time as a quartet following Zayn Malik's departure earlier in the year.

+In 2014, the song was covered by Hand Like Houses on Pop Goes Punk Vol. 2.

-In 2018, Welsh pop punk band Neck Deep covered the song, with an accompanying music video that parodies Natalie Imbruglia's 1997 video.
+In 2018, Welsh pop punk band Neck Deep covered the song, with an accompanying music video released by California-based indie record label Hopeless Records that parodies Natalie Imbruglia's 1997 video.

+In 2018-2019, the cast of the Broadway musical Moulin Rouge! recorded an updated version of the "Elephant Love Medley" from the original film.
+The updated version includes the "I'm all out of faith" verse from "Torn".

+In a 2019 Saturday Night Live sketch, Ben Stiller, impersonating Michael Cohen testifying to Congress during the Stormy Daniels-Donald Trump scandal, recited the chorus of the song as part of an opening statement.

+In 2021, Canadian country pop artist MacKenzie Porter released a cover of the song.